 Practical Homicide Investigation

-Checklist and Field Guide
+Checklist and Field Guide, 2nd Edition

 Author: Vernon J. Geberth, M.S., M.P.S.,